 Gary Snyder, the real persona behind Japhy Ryder in Dharma Bums, lived in friends’ shacks doing odd jobs and translating the poems of Han Shan, a 9th century Chinese poet and recluse with Buddhist and Taoist inclinations, who lived in a cave in the Tientai Mountains.
 Snyder sat zazen daily and was about to travel to Japan to commit a year or more to Zen study in a monastery.
 He would have been well aware of the Intention of Renunciation.
 Even if he was less adept at it when it came to his intimate relations with women.

 Alas I am not a ‘rucksack wanderer’, as Japhy called himself.
-Even Ray got Japhy to chill out and enjoy “the baked potatoes and porkchops and salad and hot buns and blueberry pie.”
+Even Ray got Japhy to chill out and enjoy “the baked potatoes and porkchops and salad and hot buns and blueberry pie,” in the fancy diner after their wilderness experience.
 Imposter syndrome or not the lamb shank at Malbec fell of the bone like butter and the cream cheddar polenta had the taste and consistency of a grainy custard.
 Let’s ignore the fact someone killed the animal for me to eat.
 One of the other aspects of Right Intention is Harmlessness.
 At some point holding the Eightfold Path to the letter is too daunting for a lay practitioner.
 Especially one on the road.
 If my gut could handle all the starch and fiber of a vegetarian diet, I’d be happy to align myself more accurately with the Intention of Harmlessness.
 But even the bhikkhu with his empty bowl held out accepts and eats whatever kind of food is given to him.
 Maybe that’s a little the Middle Way of travel.
 Be modest with your appetites but open to whatever lands in your bowl.
 Besides, I wasn’t likely to find a vegetarian entrée in an Argentinean style restaurant.
 Gauchos didn’t muster up stray soybeans on the Pampas.
 The meal was so good it made the cheaper Chili’s-type fare I opted for the next night a significant let down.
 Come to think of it, it wasn’t even that much cheaper.
 If you’re going to dine out, and you rarely do it, don’t be too concerned about the budget and keep the Intention of Renunciation in check, so your friends aren’t calling you “an old anarchist scared of society,” as Ray put it, teasing Japhy.
 I decided to extend the imposter act and continued with a pursuit of diminishing returns.
 I ordered a digestif.
 That a sweet liqueur after dinner is going to improve digestion is doubtful, but it is what fine diners do, I guess.
 I gave away my imposter identity as I pointed to the drink I wanted on the dessert menu and carefully read out the long name in my best I-know-how-to-pronounce-Spanish-words voice.